quicwg/base-drafts/draft-ietf-quic-tls.md

 Both "quic key" and "quic hp" are used to produce keys, so the Length provided to HKDF-Expand-Label along with these labels is determined by the size of keys in the AEAD or header protection algorithm.
-The Length provided with "quic iv" is the minimum length of the AEAD nonce, or 8 bytes if that is larger; see
+The Length provided with "quic iv" is the minimum length of the AEAD nonce or 8 bytes if that is larger; see
 {{!AEAD}}.

 The KDF used for initial secrets is always the HKDF-Expand-Label function from